Clarify on reports suggesting submission of dossiers on MLAs to Cong panel: Pargat to Amarinder | Politics

 A number of Punjab leaders including ministers and MLAs appeared before the panel.
 The CM later met the panel members in Delhi.

 There were news reports that the CM had carried dossiers on some party legislators having direct or indirect business interests in mining and other sectors.
+Addressing the media, Pargat said, “Ever since Chief Minister Amarinder Singh appeared before the panel in Delhi, there have been news reports that dossiers on some MLAs and ministers have been submitted.
+I want to ask Amarinder Singh if these dossiers have been given then who are these corrupt people.'' ''If my name is included in the dossier, then let me know,'' he asked the CM.
+Pargat further asked the CM to clarify if he had given it in writing to the panel.

+''If he has given it in writing then it is his confessional statement that he is running a corrupt government,'' said the Jalandhar Cantonment legislator.

-Pargat asked the CM about the status of the alleged multi-crore irrigation scam which was unearthed over four years ago.
+Pargat asked the CM about the status of the alleged multi-crore irrigation scam unearthed over four years ago.

 He asked whether there was no involvement of any politician or bureaucrat in this scam.

-Pargat, who is considered close to Amritsar East legislator Navjot Singh Sidhu, also questioned the administrative capability of Amarinder Sinh in running the state government.
+Pargat, who is considered close to Amritsar East legislator Navjot Singh Sidhu, also questioned the administrative capability of Amarinder Singh.

-“I said if you keep him (Amarinder as the chief ministerial face), then it will be difficult (to win polls),” said Pargat.
+''I said if you keep him (Amarinder as the chief ministerial face), then it will be difficult (to win polls),'' said Pargat.
+Meanwhile, a tweet by a CM’s media adviser said Amarinder Singh trashed the charge that he submitted dossiers on MLAs.

-Last month, Pargat had said that the Congress may “suffer” if the 2022 assembly elections are fought under the leadership of Amarinder Singh.
+According to the tweet, the CM said, ''Never done such things in my entire political career.
+My mantra for governance is trust and transparency.''
+Last month, Pargat had said the Congress may ''suffer'' if the 2022 Assembly elections are fought under the leadership of Amarinder Singh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)